runpod/docs/docs/runpodctl/overview.md

 ## Installation

-For more information, see [Install RunPod CLI](/runpodctl/install-runpodctl).
+For more information, see [Install runpodctl](/runpodctl/install-runpodctl).

 <Tabs>